The Oracle (The Matrix): The Prophecy of the One

-In the first film, Agent Smith revealed that the first Matrix was a failure because it was too perfect for humans to accept.
-This has been revealed in The Matrix Online continuity as the Paradise version of the Matrix.
-The Architect confirms this (and his own responsibility for its creation) in the second film, adding that he also created a second failed Matrix based on human history and nature (as he perceived it without the Oracle), which has come to be known as the Nightmare version of the Matrix.
-By including the Oracle, whose investigations into the human psyche yielded the answer to creating a functional simulation that humans would accept, a stable System was created with the third version of the Matrix, while the Prophecy of the One made to ensure its continuity in cycles.
+In The Matrix, Agent Smith reveals that the first Matrix was a failure because it was too perfect for humans to accept (dubbed in The Matrix Online continuity as the Paradise version of the Matrix).
+The Architect confirms this (and his own responsibility for its creation) in Reloaded, adding that he also created a second failed Matrix based on human history, mythology, and nature (as he perceived it without the Oracle), nicknamed the Nightmare version of the Matrix.

+By including the Oracle, whose investigations into the human psyche yielded the answer to creating a functional simulation that humans would accept, a semi-stable system was created with the third version of the Matrix.
+However, an anomaly within the system still existed.
+In order to preserve the Matrix's integrity, the prophecy of the One was created to ensure its continuity in cycles.